-- 7.3 Planning Policy Walesi ('PPW') sets out the land use planning policies of the Welsh Government and is supported by a series of Technical Advice Notes ('TAN') Welsh Government Circulars and policy clarification letters. - 7.4 With respect to Renewable and Low Carbon Energy Development, set out under Theme 5: Productive and Enterprising Places, paragraph 5.9.14 states that planning authorities should use evidence to establish spatial policies for their development plan which identify the most appropriate locations for development of energy development below 10MW and that 'there should be a presumption in favour of development in identified areas, including an acceptance of landscape change'. - 7.5 Theme 6 of PPW addresses Distinctive and Natural Placemaking and Well-being, and includes protecting and enhancing landscapes, habitats, biodiversity, geodiversity and the historic environment in their own right as well as other components of the natural world.
+- 7.4 Planning Policy Walesi ('PPW') sets out the land use planning policies of the Welsh Government and is supported by a series of Technical Advice Notes ('TAN') Welsh Government Circulars and policy clarification letters. - 7.5 With respect to Renewable and Low Carbon Energy Development, set out under Theme 5: Productive and Enterprising Places, paragraph 5.9.14 states that planning authorities should use evidence to establish spatial policies for their development plan which identify the most appropriate locations for development of energy development below 10MW (not relevant to DNS schemes) and that 'there should be a presumption in favour of development in identified areas, including an acceptance of landscape change'. - 7.6 Theme 6 of PPW addresses Distinctive and Natural Placemaking and Well-being, and includes protecting and enhancing landscapes, habitats, biodiversity, geodiversity and the historic environment in their own right as well as other components of the natural world.
 PPW recognises the fundamental role played by Green Infrastructure in shaping places and our sense of well-being.

-Paragraph 6.3.3 states that 'all the landscapes of Wales are valued for their intrinsic contribution to a sense of place'. - 7.6 With respect to Landscapes, paragraph 6.3.1 defines landscape as 'an area, as perceived by people, whose character is the result of the action and interaction of natural and/or human factors'.
+7.7 With respect to Landscapes, paragraph 6.3.1 defines landscape as 'an area, as perceived by people, whose character is the result of the action and interaction of natural and/or human factors'.
 Paragraph 6.3.3 states that 'all the landscapes of Wales are valued for their intrinsic contribution to a sense of place'.
 Local authorities should protect and enhance the special characteristics of their landscapes, whilst paying due regard to the social, economic, environmental and cultural benefits they provide.